Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 28 Januari 2026 20.10.45 UTC
+- WIB: Rabu, 28 Januari 2026 21.43.23 UTC
-- WITA: Rabu, 28 Januari 2026 21.10.45 UTC
+- WITA: Rabu, 28 Januari 2026 22.43.23 UTC
-- WIT: Rabu, 28 Januari 2026 22.10.45 UTC
+- WIT: Rabu, 28 Januari 2026 23.43.23 UTC

 Kutipan Inspiratif:
-"I failed in some subjects in exam, but my friend passed in all.
-Now he is an engineer in microsoft and i am the owner of microsoft."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: inspirational
+Kategori: motivational